wasmerio/wasmer-js/README.md

 3. Download / Clone your fork to a local repository.
 Navigate into the `wasmer-js/crates/you_package_here` directory.

 4. Run the respecitve build / tests commands.
-For example, for `wasi_js_transformer` you would run `./wapm_shell_build.sh` to execute the bash script, which handles:
+For example, for `wasm_transformer` you would run `./wasm_transformer_build.sh` to execute the bash script, which handles:

 - Running Clippy